denisecampos28/Unsupervised-Learning-with-Country-Data/README.md

 **Key Variables:**

-- country: give the name of the country
+- country: gives the name of the country
 - child_mort: Deaths of children under 5 per 1,000 live births
 - exports: Exports as % of GDP per capita
 - health: Health spending as % of GDP per capita